 WHY THIS TRIP

-Argentine Patagonia is one of the most spectacular regions in the world, and the 6-day Fitzroy and Los Glaciares Trekking trip explores the most stunning part, Los Glaciares National Park, by foot.
-Cerro Torre and Mount Fitzroy can only be truly appreciated by hiking up close to the peaks, and the Perito Moreno Glacier comes alive when you walk on its ice.
+Argentine Patagonia is one of the most spectacular regions in the world, and the 6 day or 4 day Fitzroy and Los Glaciares Trekking trip explores the most stunning part, Los Glaciares National Park, by foot.
+Cerro Torre and Mount Fitzroy can only be truly appreciated by hiking up close to the peaks, and the Perito Moreno Glacier (6 day itinerary only) comes alive when you walk on its ice.
 Relax in quaint Patagonian hotels each night after long walks to see the best of Patagonia.

 Mount Fitzroy and Cerro Torre are two of Patagonia’s iconic peaks, and no roads lead up to them.
 The best way to experience them is by taking the long way to get close to their bases.
 This trek explores the area around both peaks and also explores the equally famous Perito Moreno Glacier with its classic views of ice chunks calving into the water.